 How to Use Ping

 The ping command is a tool to check if a device is available on a network.
-It does this by sending a message to the device and waiting for a response.
-The message it sends is called an ICMP Echo Request message.
-When the device receives this message, it sends back an Echo Reply message to indicate that it is online and can be reached.
+It accomplishes this by messaging the device and awaiting a reply.
+It transmits what is known as an ICMP Echo Request message.
+Upon receiving this message, the device indicates that it is online and reachable by sending back an Echo Reply message.

-This tool helps diagnose connectivity problems and measures the time a packet travels from its source to its destination and back.
+This tool diagnoses connectivity issues by measuring packet round-trip time.
 It reports this time in milliseconds, which shows the network latency between the two computers.

 How to Use Ping

-You can use the ping command to check if a website is working properly.
+The ping command can track if a website is working correctly.

-To do this, you need to open a command prompt or terminal window and type in 'ping' followed by the website's IP address or domain name you want to check.
+To do this, type the following command into a terminal or prompt: 'ping' followed by the website's IP address or domain name you want to check.
 For example:

 ping www.example.com